BruceChanJianLe/FaceRecognition/README.md

 - Histogram of Oriented Gradient (HOG) Face Detector in Dlib
 - Deep Learning based Face Detector in Dlib

 The one used in this this project is HOG face detector as it is the fastest among all and the accuracy is good.
 However, it needs faces that face the camera.
+The algorithm of this project will output a result image of the input file.
+Use argparser to input a picture.

 Below I shall discuss the pros and cons of the 4 different methods.